Chart Component

 Configure the Data Workflow Component

-Chart components can't make advanced calculations on their own.
-So, you'll a Data Workflow component to aggregate the data you want to display to the end-user.
+Chart components cannot make advanced calculations, so you'll configure a Data Workflow component to aggregate the data you want to display to the end-user.

 Configure the Input Operator